 Whatever it is that you are studying, it is your job to sift through the world of information and resources available to arrive at your own understanding of any problem with which you are presented.
-Choosing when to make notes and when not to is one crucial part of this work of sifting.
+Choosing when and how to make notes is one crucial part of this work of sifting.

 Note Taking Techniques

-The following are some common note-taking techniques to help you get the most out of the notes you take during your lectures and reading.
+The following are some common strategies to help you get the most out of the notes you take during your lectures and reading.